Oct. 2, 2024

 Alex Goldman: Which they renamed the following year.
 That award doesn't exist anymore.

-Jeff Umbro: Well, but that's, I mean, Third Coast is like, you know, the event, or was like the event for production, like for producers and real creatives, not like hobbyists or anything.
+Jeff Umbro: Well, but that's, I mean, Third Coast is, you know, the event, or was the event for production – for producers and real creatives, not like hobbyists or anything.

 They did and I was like, awesome, this is great, I could not ask for a better award than the weird shit award.
 So, I was over the moon about that, I'm very happy about it.
 That is the only award that we ever won, maybe, in that show, in any iteration, and that's fine with me.

-Jeff Umbro: I have one more question about like kind of the business side of it before we dive into like the creative, but, when you are making the show, and I know that it's super early, so you might not have, like, an answer for this right now, but, like, how are you thinking about optimizing the show for those paying subscribers?
-And then, once somebody becomes a paying subscriber, like, how are you thinking about retaining that person?
+Jeff Umbro: I have one more question about kind of the business side of it before we dive into the creative, but, when you are making the show, and I know that it's super early, so you might not have an answer for this right now, but, how are you thinking about optimizing the show for those paying subscribers?
+And then, once somebody becomes a paying subscriber, how are you thinking about retaining that person?

-Is that something that is, has, you've, you've begun to, like, noodle on?
+Is that something that is, has, you've, you've begun to noodle on?

 Alex Goldman: I have, and I don't have the answers yet.
 One of the things I want to do is to start asking people what they would be interested in.
 Because I think that they will be a much better gauge of what they enjoy and will keep them there than my dumb opinion of what I like.

-So yeah, I mean, that's, that's kind of like, right now, that is a big, that's the big focus.
+So yeah, I mean, that's, that's kind of, right now, that is a big, that's the big focus.
 It's like trying to get a sense of what people want, because I am not so convinced of my own brilliance as a content producer to know.

-When it comes to actually making the show, like, that stuff, I'm just like, yeah, this is, that's kind of what I'm good at.
-I'm gonna go ahead and like, and like, trust my intuition on that.
+When it comes to actually making the show, that stuff, that's kind of what I'm good at.
+I'm gonna go ahead and trust my intuition on that.
 When it comes to bonus content and what will keep people as subscribers, that's much more like, well, what are you guys interested in?

 Because I don't know the answer to that.